grpc/proposal/A42-xds-ring-hash-lb-policy.md

    `CONNECTING`.
 5. If there is at least one subchannel in `IDLE` state, report `IDLE`.
 6. Otherwise, report `TRANSIENT_FAILURE`.

-Note that when the `ring_hash` policy first starts up with a completely new set of subchannels that are all in state `IDLE`, it will report `IDLE` as a consequence of the above aggregation rules.
-This is different from most policies, which start in state `CONNECTING`.

 ##### Picker Behavior